The medical school interview is one of the most frequently discussed topics among students as it is a key stressor. This section will cover:

 Justin – University of Leicester

 ‘Be prepared by knowing your personal statement inside out.
 This can be done by brainstorming possible questions which could be asked and how best to answer.
 It is worth reading up about current medical issues and being aware about any specific information pertaining to that medical school.
 Above all, know why you want to be a doctor and show the interviewers your enthusiasm, maturity and understanding of what is involved.
-Any statements you mention about yourself should be justified with evidence (like any good scientist would!).
-Take your interviews seriously and remember that is your 10–20 minutes to shine!
-Providing stories and anecdotes along with solid evidence will provide a good balance and help make you memorable.’
+Any statements you mention about yourself should be justified with evidence like any good scientist would.
+Take your interviews seriously and remember that is your 10–20 minutes to shine.
+Provide stories and anecdotes along with solid evidence; this will show a good balance and help make you memorable.’